from pathlib import Path

 ).- This copy template note is created for use in case the user wishes to edit the reference folder by opening it as an Obsidian vault; in general, subdirectories of an obsidian vault can be opened as obsidian vaults in themselves.
 This can be advantageous when the “main” vault has many notes and thus Obsidian runs slowly in the “main” vault.

-- A reference note for the reference in the
+- A reference note for the reference.

 _references